Ilia-SB/HeatingController32/docs/2025-01-15_consolidate_mqtt_to_single_task.md

-# Consolidate All MQTT Operations to taskMqttPublish
+# Consolidate All MQTT Operations to taskMqtt

 ## Overview
-Consolidated all MQTT operations (connect, disconnect, loop, subscribe, publish) into the `taskMqttPublish` task, making it fully autonomous and removing MQTT operations from `taskSystem` and other locations.
+Consolidated all MQTT operations (connect, disconnect, loop, subscribe, publish) into the `taskMqtt` task, making it fully autonomous and removing MQTT operations from `taskSystem` and other locations.
 This improves encapsulation, thread safety, and system reliability.

 ## Architecture Change Rationale

 ### Before
-- `taskMqttPublish`: Only handled publishing via queue
+- `taskMqtt`: Only handled publishing via queue
 - `taskSystem`: Handled `mqttClient.loop()`, connection management, and disconnect
 - Various locations: Called `subscribeToExternalSensors()` which directly called `mqttClient.subscribe()`
 - `setup()`: Initial connection and loop during startup

 ### After
-- `taskMqttPublish`: **Fully autonomous** - handles all MQTT operations
+- `taskMqtt`: **Fully autonomous** - handles all MQTT operations
 - `taskSystem`: Simplified - no MQTT concerns
-- All MQTT operations: Queued to `taskMqttPublish` for processing
+- All MQTT operations: Queued to `taskMqtt` for processing
 - `setup()`: No direct MQTT calls - task handles everything

 ## Changes Made